Is decaf tea better for you?

 More about the method for decaffeinating tea

-To remove caffeine from tea the leaves are soaked and stripped by a solvent and although rinsed after the process, there will always be some residual solvent and caffeine left behind.
-When buying decaf tea, you may think you are avoiding the 'bad stuff' but can end up drinking more bad stuff in the form of chemicals.
-Even worse - the decaffeinating process can also strip some of the good stuff away from the leaves, like the antioxidants.
+To remove caffeine from tea, the leaves are soaked and stripped by a solvent and although rinsed after the process, there will always be some residual solvent and caffeine left behind.
+When buying decaf tea, you may think you are avoiding the 'bad stuff'- but you could end up drinking more bad stuff in the form of chemicals.
+Even worse, the decaffeinating process can also strip some of the good stuff away from the leaves, such as antioxidants.